RenderKit/ospray/README.md

 The call returns an `OSPData` handle to the created array.
 The calling program guarantees that the `sharedData` pointer will remain valid for the duration that this data array is being used.
-The number of elements `numItems` must be positive, thus there cannot be an empty data object.
+The number of elements `numItems` must be positive (there cannot be an empty data object).
 The data is arranged in three dimensions, with specializations to two or one dimension (if some `numItems` are 1).
 The distance between consecutive elements (per dimension) is given in bytes with `byteStride` and can also be negative.
 If `byteStride` is zero it will be determined automatically (e.g., as `sizeof(type)`).
 Strides do not need to be ordered, i.e., `byteStride2` can be smaller than `byteStride1`, which is equivalent to a transpose.
 However, if the stride should be calculated, then an ordering like `byteStride1 < byteStride2` is assumed to disambiguate.

-The enum type `OSPDataType` describes the different data types that can be represented in OSPRay; valid constants are listed in the table below.
+The enum type `OSPDataType` describes the different element types that can be represented in OSPRay; valid constants are listed in the table below.

 | Type/Name               | Description                                                       |
 |:------------------------|:------------------------------------------------------------------|